**To schedule an information literacy session**

 Teaching Faculty/Library Faculty Collaboration

-Librarians will tailor presentations to individual class needs.
+Librarians will tailor lesson plans to individual class needs.
 It is especially important for students to have an assignment requiring information resource use in order for them to receive the full benefit of attending a library instruction session.
 Faculty should share syllabus and assignments with the librarian and plan the library session together.
 Professors are required to attend sessions along with their students.